 Lines nineteen and twenty underline the narrator’s point by stating that things will continue to happen and then quickly become the past.
 Every year that has passed has added a year of permanence into someone’s life story because no one has the ability to go back and change what has happened in their past.

-Lines twenty one to twenty six not only conclude the poem but also bring the narrator’s character into the poem and the narrative.
-He focuses on people like himself who are not pasing through the village but hoping and wishing to move on by stating that they are the bicycle that is “leaning on the grass/neither tired or cleaned”.
-Describing his stationary life as a non tired and unclean bike, he is implying that even though his ambitions and have not tired out he hasn’t made the move “clean” up his act, put his life together and move on out of the village that he has grown to dislike.
+Lines twenty one to twenty-six not only conclude the poem but also bring the narrator’s character into the poem and the narrative.
+He focuses on people like himself who are not passing through the village but hoping and wishing to move on by stating that they are the bicycle that is “leaning on the grass/neither tired or cleaned”.
+Describing his stationary life as a non-tired and unclean bike, he is implying that even though his ambitions and have not tired out he hasn’t made the move “clean” up his act, put his life together, and move on out of the village that he has grown to dislike.